-iOS 7 banner hung at Moscone West, features simple lookAlex Wagner - Deputy Managing Editor, News Desk
+iOS 7 banner hung at Moscone West, features simple lookAlex Wagner - Editorial Director of News and Content

 Apple's big Worldwide Developers Conference is kicking off Monday morning, and the company is getting things ready for the show by placing some banners around the Moscone Center.
 One of those banners has been photographed by MacStories, showing a very simple and slim "7" against a background that's white with some gray spots.
 This particular banner is likely teasing the next major version of Apple's mobile software, iOS 7, which the company has confirmed will be shown at the conference.